 The Physiological Effects of Touching

 We come equipped with an ability to send and receive emotional signals solely by touching or being touched.
-We seem to be able to perceive anger, disgust, fear, love, gratitude etc. through touching.
+We seem to perceive anger, disgust, fear, love, gratitude etc. through touching.
 This can be measured by brain activity.
-Touch is a language and we learn this language well enough to be able to communicate positively in a way that can lead to healing.
+Touch is a language, and we learn this language well enough to communicate positively to lead to healing.

-Some studies indicate that a person who was touched (they may not have even noticed it), left a tip or bought more items.
-We are at our core “social animals” and this human touch gives us a sense of connection.
+Some studies indicate that a touched person (they may not have even noticed it), left a tip or bought more items.
+We are at our core “social animals”, and this human touch gives us a sense of connection.
 We all know the expression “this person touched my heart”.

-Pressure receptors in the skin get stimulated and this is said to lower stress hormones.
+Pressure receptors in the skin get stimulated, and this is said to lower stress hormones.
 A warm touch can release the hormone oxytocin, that enhances a sense of trust and attachment.
 It is also sometimes called the cuddle or love hormone.
-When we feel stressed, a self-massage can slow down our heart rate and decrease the level of the stress hormone cortisol.
+When we feel stressed, a self-massage can slow down our heart rate and decrease the stress hormone cortisol level.
 The nice thing is that it is mutually beneficial.
 We all know how calming stroking a cat can be.
 It seems the same physiological benefits happen to the one who is doing the caressing.
 Studies say that people who give hugs receive the same benefits as those being hugged.
-We can sense muscle tightness and resistance and this kind of information tells us our behaviour towards the person, it influences us how we perceive the person and how we may react to the person.
+We can sense muscle tightness and resistance and this kind of information tells us our behaviour towards the person; it influences us how we perceive the person and how we may react to the person.

 Furthermore, studies prove that infants who have been stroked regularly are less prone to illness and have a better immune system.
 The skin is our first medium of communicating and protection.
 Skin is the mother of all other senses and is the largest sensory organ in our body.
 Along with the brain, the skin is the most important organ.